clusterlink-net/clusterlink/website/content/en/docs/v0.2/concepts/peers.md

 A *Peer* represents a location, such as a Kubernetes cluster, participating in a [fabric][concept-fabric].
-Each peer may host one or more [services][concept-service] it wishes to share with other peers.
+Each peer may host one or more [services][concept-service] that it wishes to share with other peers.
 A peer is managed by a peer administrator, which is responsible for running the ClusterLink control and data planes.
-The administrator will typically deploy the ClusterLink components by configuring the [deployment CR][operator-cr].
-They may also wish to provide (often) coarse-grained access policies in accordance with high level corporate policies (e.g., "production peers should only communicate with other production peers").
+The administrator will typically deploy the ClusterLink components by configuring the [deployment Custom Resource (CR)][operator-cr].
+The administrator may also wish to provide coarse-grained access policies (and often do) in accordance with high level corporate policies (e.g., "production peers should only communicate with other production peers").

 Once a peer has been added to a fabric, it can communicate with any other peer belonging to it.
 All configuration relating to service sharing (e.g., the exporting and importing of services, and the setting of fine grained application policies) can be done with lowered privileges (e.g., by users, such as application owners).
-Remote peers are represented by the Peer Custom Resource Definition (CRD).
+Remote peers are represented by peer Custom Resource Definition (CRDs).
 Each Peer CR instance defines a remote cluster and the network endpoints of its ClusterLink gateways.

 ## Prerequisites

-The following assume that you have access to the `clusterlink` CLI and one or more peers (i.e., clusters) where you'll deploy ClusterLink.
+The following sections assume that you have access to the ClusterLink CLI and one or more peers (i.e., clusters) where you'll deploy ClusterLink.
 The CLI can be downloaded from the ClusterLink [releases page on GitHub](https://github.com/clusterlink-net/clusterlink/releases/latest).
  It also assumes that you have access to the [previously created][concept-fabric-new]